sdiwana/frontend-nanodegree-mobile-portfolio/README.md

 - Moved the dx and newwidth calculation out of for loop.
 - Moved length calculation out of for loop

-### Added Optimized folder of Views and used optimized images
+### Added Optimized folder of Views folder, and used optimized images

 ## Resources
 - Made use of suggestions on Google Pagespeed